 View our 2-minute “How to send invoices online” video and see how easy it is for you to customize and send invoices and how easy it is for customers to pay.

-As you customize your invoice, you should include the following information:
+More specifically, you should include the following information:

 Include your company’s name, phone number, email address, and company website.